G-Core/product-documentation/documentation/cdn/logs/logs-uploader.md

 ---
 title: logs-uploader
-displayName: Logs uploader (near-realtime)
+displayName: Logs uploader (near real-time)
 published: true
 order: 20
 toc:
-   --1--Logs uploader settings: "logs-uploader-settings" --2--Logs uploader statuses: "logs-uploader-statuses" --2--Log format: "log-format"
-   --2--Log fields: "log-fields"
+   --1--Logs uploader settings: "logs-uploader-settings" --2--Log format example: "log-format-example" --2--Log fields: "log-fields"
    --1--Configure logs for export: "configure-logs-for-export" --2--Step 1.
 Include empty logs: "step-1-optional-include-empty-logs"
    --2--Step 2.
 Enable origin shielding: "step-2-optional-enable-origin-shielding"
    --2--Step 3.
 Select log fields: "step-3-select-log-fields"
    --2--Step 4.
 Configure a storage provider: "step-4-configure-a-storage-provider"
+   --1--How near real-time log exporting works: "how-near-real-time-log-exporting-works"
 pageTitle: Guide on Using the CDN Logs Uploader Feature | Gcore
 pageDescription: A comprehensive guide on using the CDN Logs Uploader feature for exporting logs to your storage in near-realtime.
 ---
-# Logs uploader (near-realtime)
+# Logs uploader (near real-time)

-Logs Uploader is a feature that enables an automatic export of CDN resource logs to your storage in near-realtime.
+Logs Uploader is a feature that enables an automatic export of CDN resource logs to your storage in near real-time.

 Exported logs contain information about user requests sent to cache servers and pre-cache servers (if you have the <a href="https://gcore.com/docs/cdn/cdn-resource-options/general/enable-and-configure-origin-shielding" target="_blank">Origin shielding</a> feature enabled).